openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 the other typical ``nova-*`` services found in a regular installation, except for the ``nova-api`` service.
-Each cell has its own message queue and database service and also runs ``nova-cells``, which manages the communication between the API cell and child cells.scaling cells and regionscells cloud segregationregion
+Each cell has its own message queue and database service and also runs ``nova-cells``, which manages the communication between the API cell and child cells.

 This allows for a single API server being used to control access to multiple cloud installations.
 Introducing a second level of scheduling